oblivioncth/Stexatlaser/README.md

 ### Global Options:
  -  **-h | --help | -?:** Prints usage information
  -  **-v | --version:** Prints the current version of the tool
+ - **-f | --formats:** Prints the image formats supported by the tool (input only)

 ### Commands:
-**pack** - Pack  a  folder  of  images  (PNG)  into  a  TEX  atlas.
+**pack** - Pack  a  folder  of  images  into  a  TEX  atlas.
 The  input  directory  will  be  used  as  the  name  for  the  atlas/key, while  the  image  names  will  be  used  as  the  element  names

 Options:
  -  **-i | --input:** Directory  containing  images  to  pack